TerryLoc/TerryLoc/README.md

-- 👋 Hi, I’m Terry @TerryLoc
+- 👋 Hi, I’m Terry @TerryLoc on the road to being a React Developer.
 - 👀 I’m interested in ...
 Frontend web development
 - 🌱 I’m currently learning ...
-HTML, CSS & Javascript
+HTML, CSS, Javascript and React.
 - 💞️ I’m looking to collaborate on ...
-Javascript project that can help me understand the coding world better.
+Javascript/ React projects that can help me understand the coding world better.
 - 📫 How to reach me ... mews@protonmail.ch

 <!---